ancuongnguyen07/Cyber2_Prac_Ex/README.md

 # Cyber2_Prac_Ex
 This repo contains all report of practical exercises in the course Cyber Security 2 at Tampere University

+All practical exercises in this course are based on SEED labs.
+Please find more information about those labs here: https://seedsecuritylabs.org/Labs_20.04/

 ## Installing LaTeX

 Follow the link here: https://www.latex-project.org/get/